 Studies of the previous data and the results from ESA's Venus Express missions from the Venus had shown that about 0.002% of water vapour might be retained in the upper layers of the atmosphere in the clouds.
 It is believed that water might have formed on Venus through the impacts of comets and asteroids and should have evaporated completely due to the runaway greenhouse effect.
 It also explains the hydrogen atoms being stripped away from the planet's atmosphere.

-How runaway greenhouse effect makes Venus hotter than Mercury?
+How runaway greenhouse effect makes Venus hotter than Mercury?edit

 Though Mercury is closer to the Sun, it doesn't have an atmosphere to retain all the heat.
 In contrast, Venus has a dense atmosphere that retains all the heat on the planet.
 Besides that, due to the volcanic activities the Venusian atmosphere has more carbon dioxide in it.
 It is believed that during the formation of the planet, Venus might have had oceans, which later boiled and evaporated due to the high temperature.
 The water vapour should have photodissociated into hydrogen and oxygen.
 And the oxygen should have oxidized surface minerals, releasing carbon dioxide, a greenhouse gas into Venus's atmosphere.
 The increase in the temperature due to the greenhouse effect would then evaporate more water into water vapour, another greenhouse gas, and would have enabled a positive feedback on the carbon dioxide-rich atmosphere to form a runaway greenhouse effect that makes Venus, the hottest planet in the solar system.

-How does the Venusian atmosphere survive the solar winds?
+How does the Venusian atmosphere survive the solar winds?edit

 Venus is a massive planet, weighing about 4.868×1024 kg.
 Therefore, gravity plays an important role in holding the atmosphere to the planet at the surface level.
 But due to the slow rotation, the planet has no internal magnetic field.
 The solar winds, therefore, interact freely with ionosphere of the planet and strips away lighter elements along with it.
 This interaction forms an induced magnetosphere with a bow shock, magnetosheath, magnetopause, and a magnetotail.
 Though the solar winds interact deep in the atmosphere and strip away a significant part of it, this induced magnetosphere is strong enough to control the interaction during the periods of minimum solar activity.
 The primary loss of atmospheric elements and plasma happens at the magnetotail, with a few magnetic reconnections.
 Despite this loss, the induced magnetosphere is still capable of preventing the complete loss of the Venusian atmosphere.